-Lenny Rudow points to an extra MFD display onboard a Sea Fox boat in 2020.
+Lenny Rudow points to an extra MFD display onboard a Sea Fox boat.
 Photo: Nate Cantalupo for Boat Trader.

 Most people think of a multifunction display, or MFD, as the hub of your boat’s entire marine electronics system.
 And that’s exactly what it is, but modern MFDs can actually be a whole lot more—in many cases, they serve as the electronic brain for your entire boat.
-These days, most modern MFDs incorporate:
+The most advanced systems also function as the main user-interface with the boat, thanks to digital switching systems which allow you to activate any of the boat’s systems ranging from lights to bilge pumps with a tap on the screen.
+Even in less advanced installations, most modern MFDs will incorporate:

 - A chartplotter with marine charts and additional data like tides and currents and port services.